comentaii/coment-ai/README.md

 2. Set up environment variables
 3. Start development server: `npm run dev`

-The project structure follows the `.cursor` rules and is ready for the Coment-AI platform development.
+The project structure follows the `.cursor` rules and is ready for the CodileAI platform development.